 Blatant Self Promotion Netiquette

-It is proper netiquette to refrain from blatant self promotion in forums and discussions because it gets deleted and annoys others.
+It is proper netiquette to refrain from blatant self promotion in forums.
+Plus discussions.
+Gets deleted.
+Also, annoys others.